UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Frequently Asked Questions About Utility Bills

-The average utility bill for a 2-bedroom apartment typically falls between $150 and $250 per month.
+The average utility bill for a two-bedroom apartment typically falls between $150 and $250 per month.
 This range depends heavily on your state, the season, and how energy-efficient the building is.
 Electricity and internet usually make up the largest portion of this total.

 How much should I budget for utilities in my first home?